 - a.
 Walkway zones must be concrete and a minimum of five feet in width. - b.
-Furnishing & Utility zones must be concrete with tree pits with grates and a minimum of four feet in width. - c.
-The edge of the Furnishing & Utility zone adjacent to the street must be concrete, brick, and stone materials with a granite curb.
+Furnishing & Utility zones must be concrete with tree pits with grates and a minimum of four feet in width.
+Street trees shall be provided in Furnishing & Utility zones as required in Section 9.7.B.8.
+Block, brick, or paver materials are allowed where the sidewalk is not publicly owned and maintained. - c.
+The edge of the Furnishing & Utility zone adjacent to the street must be concrete, brick, and stone materials with a granite curb. - d.
+Public Frontage Zones may be used for Publicly Oriented Private Spaces and Building Interfaces in accordance with the standards in Section 9.7.C.

-- d.
-Public Frontage Zones may be used for Publicly Oriented Private Spaces and Building Activation Encroachments in accordance with the standards in Section 9.7.B. - e.
-The pavement design of walkway zones must be continuous for the full length of each block face. - 7.
-Street Enhancement Zones.
-The Street Enhancement zone includes on-street parking and potential pedestrian activity areas between the Furnishing & Utility zone and the edge of street and bicycle travel lanes.
+- e.
+The pavement design of walkway zones must be continuous for the full length of each block face. - 6.
+Parking Lane.
+The Parking Lane includes on-street parking and potential pedestrian activity areas between the Furnishing & Utility zone and the edge of street and bicycle travel lanes.
 Components in this area include temporary uses such as a food truck, which take over parking spaces, and permanent components like stormwater infiltration areas, bike racks and corrals, bus stop shelters, curb extensions, parklets, and crosswalks.

-8. Curb Extensions (Bulb-Outs).
+7. Curb Extensions (Bulb-Outs).

 - a.
 Sidewalk extensions must occupy the full width of the parking lane they extend into. - b.
-At corners, sidewalk extensions must run at least five feet from the corner area of the sidewalk as illustrated in Diagram 9.8.B.8. - c.
+At corners, sidewalk extensions must run at least five feet from the corner area of the sidewalk as illustrated in Diagram 9.7.B.7. - c.
 At bus stops, sidewalk extensions must run at least fifty feet from the corner area of the sidewalk.

-9. Street Trees.
+8. Street Trees.

-a.
-Planting strips must include street trees planted within the Furnishing & Utility Zone on average no greater than forty feet apart on center.
-Along Public Frontage Zones, street trees may be planted in an irregularly-spaced pattern to avoid visually obscuring storefront windows and signage.
+- a.
+The Furnishing & Utility Zone shall include a planting strip which includes street trees planted on average no greater than thirty feet apart on center.
+Along Public Frontage Zones, street trees may be planted in an irregularly-spaced pattern to avoid visually obscuring storefront windows and signage. - b.
+When planted, street trees shall be a minimum height of ten feet and/or three inches in caliper.

-- b.
-When planted, street trees must be a minimum height of ten feet and/or three inches in caliper. - c.
-A minimum sixteen square feet open soil area must be left around each street tree, centered at the tree trunk.
-When recessed below an adjacent walkway, open soil areas must be protected by metal tree grates.
+- c.
+A minimum sixteen square feet open soil area shall be left around each street tree, centered at the tree trunk.
+When recessed below an adjacent walkway, open soil areas shall be protected by metal tree grates. - d.
+A Tree Belt shall include street trees planted in compliance with subsections a and b above.
+The Tree Belt shall consist of pervious surface such as grass, ground cover, or other landscaping.

-10. Driveway and Sidewalk Crossings.
+9. Driveway and Sidewalk Crossings.

 - a.
-Driveway crossings traversing sidewalks with paved furnishing zones must be designed to maintain the grade and clear width of the walkway they cross and must include sloped flares on either side of the driveway apron as shown in Diagram 9.8.B.10. - b.
-Driveway crossings traversing sidewalks with continuously planted furnishing zones must be designed to maintain the grade and clear width of the walkway they cross and must include returned curbs as shown in Diagram 9.8.B.10. - c.
-The appearance of any walkway (i.e. scoring pattern or special paving) must be maintained across any driveway or alley to indicate that, although a vehicle may cross, the area traversed by a vehicle remains part of the sidewalk. - d.
-Curb cuts may be no wider than the driveway or vehicular entrance they serve, excluding flares or returned curbs necessary to accommodate service vehicles. - e.
-Curbcuts that are 20 feet or more in width shall have a pedestrian crosswalk.
+Driveway crossings traversing sidewalks with paved Furnishing & Utility zones shall be designed to maintain the grade and clear width of the walkway they cross and shall include sloped flares on either side of the driveway apron. - b.
+Driveway crossings traversing sidewalks with continuously planted Furnishing & Utility zones shall be designed to maintain the grade and clear width of the walkway they cross and shall include returned curbs. - c.
+The appearance of any walkway (i.e. scoring pattern or special paving) shall be maintained across any driveway to indicate that, although a vehicle may cross, the area traversed by a vehicle remains part of the sidewalk. - d.
+Curb cuts shall be no wider than the driveway or vehicular entrance they serve, excluding flares or returned curbs necessary to accommodate service vehicles. - e.
+Curb cuts that are 20 feet or more in width shall have a pedestrian crosswalk.

-11. Multi-Use Pathway and Walking Trails.
+10. Multi-Use Pathways and Walking Trails.